Livyq/Assignment-2-Programming-CLI-App/Meeting Email.md

 Dear Music Management Officer,

-I am writing to schedule a meeting about the requirements of MusoPlan.
-If the time works for you, I would like to have a zoom meeting at 03.45 - 04.00 pm on 27/July/2022.
-Please confirm whether that works for you or if another time is better.
+I am writing to schedule a meeting about the requirements of MusoPlan. <br>If the time works for you, I would like to have a zoom meeting at 03.45 - 04.00 pm on 27/July/2022.<br> Please confirm whether that works for you or if another time is better.

-We’ll be discussing
+We’ll be discussing<br>
-• Data structures for MusoPlan
+• Data structures for MusoPlan<br>
-• Relevant class hierarchies between classes
+• Relevant class hierarchies between classes<br>
-• Specific conditions and functionality for the program
+• Specific conditions and functionality for the program<br>
-• Output display of the program.
+• Output display of the program.<br>

 I look forward to our meeting.